 A quick rundown of some of the prescient questions you may have:

 In a bit of Dun Laoghaire harbour that, occasionally but not always, is home to some seals.

 Q: Will this be the closest I ever come in this life, or any other life, to appearing in Total Wipeout?

 Q: What differentiates this from a regular water park?

-It's all floating on the sea and there is a far higher chance that you will see a child in a buoyancy aid amusingly tumble off an inflated rubber ladder and fall headfirst into the sea.
+It's all floating on the sea and thus, there is a far higher chance that you will see a child in a buoyancy aid amusingly tumble off an inflatable rubber ladder and fall headfirst into the sea.
 Though you may feel bad, this will be the most you will have laughed at anything in a long time.

-- Conclusion of the quick rundown of some of the prescient questions you may have had.
+Conclusion of the quick rundown of some of the prescient questions you may have had:

 A one hour ticket will set you back €18 for those of you who are under 18 and will be €22 for adults.
 Now peruse, peruse it's air-filled glory.

-The park will open on 4 May, so this Saturday, and will remain open until 30 September.
 In short, there is a whole summer of potential water-based fun for you to avail of.